 Retirees may find that ending a commute can feel like getting an instant bonus.
 You’ll likely be a few thousand dollars richer by the end of just your first full year.

 Related: Best Expense Tracker Apps

 A vehicle is a lifeline to many of the things a family needs, and wants, to do.
 These days, most families require two cars just to be able to handle shuffling kids to obligations, running errands, and juggling the aforementioned work commutes.
-Add in that fact that over 60 percent of American households are now dual-income, and one car simply isn’t enough for many families.
+Add in the fact that over 60 percent of American households are now dual-income, and one car simply isn’t enough for many families.

 The beauty of retirement is that most couples can easily live in a one-car household.
 That means one less auto loan payment each month if you finance your vehicles.
 Dropping a vehicle will instantly slash the amount you pay in personal property taxes and auto insurance.
 Plus, you’ll decrease the chances of an unexpected repair bill.
 Wins all around!